agmcleod/website/_drafts/2021-03-21-building-a-rest-and-web-socket-api-with-actix.md

 }
 ```

-Bringing together everything we've setup so far.
-Leverages the Question model with its ability to convert into JSON, pulling data out of the db, and returning as JSON.
-Using a generic actix error type.
-The reason for block() is so that the database operation, which is blocking functionality, happens on a separate thread. block returns a future, so we can call .await? on it to wait for it to be complete before returning a response.
+This brings together everything we've setup so far.
+It uses the Question model to get all records.
+Since we applied serde Serialize to the Question model, it can be easily converted into JSON.
+For our error type here we are just using the generic actix error type.
+The reason for block() is so that the database operation, which is IO blocking functionality, happens on a separate thread. block returns a future meaning we can use `await` to wait for it to complete before returning a response.
+Creating an Ok result, and wrapping as a Json will return our array of data as JSON through the API.

 Create a routing config by opening `server/src/routes/mod.rs`, and add to it: